 On her chronic psoriasis

 In addition to dealing with adult acne, Kardashian also has psoriasis.
-“I'd love to thank my mother for that issue; I'm the only one of her kids that got it,” Kardashian tells me, seemingly with some real resentment.
+“I'd love to thank my mother for that issue; I'm the only one of her kids that got it,” Kardashian says.
 Trying to figure out how to clear the chronic rashes has been nothing short of frustrating.
 “I'm still very confused about my psoriasis and what triggers it,” she explains.
 “Sometimes I'll be completely stressed out and I'll be completely clear with my psoriasis.
 Sometimes I'll be zen as can be, not a care in the world, and my psoriasis will completely flare up.
 They say it should be the opposite.
 I've kind of given up on trying to figure it out."